hawara-es/spanish-vat-numbers/README.md

 This library provides validations for Spanish VAT numbers in PHP.

+Although VAT numbers for individuals and organizations are all legally referred as "Número de Identificación Fiscal" (NIF), they still follow different algorithms for their control digits.

 ## Usage

+Please, check the specific documentation for each validation type:

 - [Validation of Spanish VAT Numbers for Individuals (NIF/NIE)](docs/nif-nie.md)
 - [Validation of Spanish VAT Numbers for Organizations (CIF)](docs/cif.md)